Credit Cards Airline Credit Cards

 Not sure if the United Club Card is right for you?
 Consider these credit cards as alternatives.

-Chase Sapphire Reserve®: This card is a great alternative for frequent travelers, and comes with a competitive introductory offer: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+Chase Sapphire Reserve®: This card is a great alternative for frequent travelers, and comes with a competitive welcome offer: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 The Chase Sapphire Reserve also offers a straightforward rewards system, which offers 5X points on flights and 10X points on hotels and car rentals when you purchase travel through Chase Travel℠ immediately after the first $300 is spent on travel purchases annually; 3X points on other travel and dining & 1X points per dollar on all other purchases.

 Even better, those points you earn are incredibly flexible.
 They’re worth 50% when redeemed for travel through Chase, or you can transfer your points directly to United to book award flights directly with the airline.